 The capital, Tunis, is a booming city that boasts some of Tunisia’s most prominent cultural hubs, museums, restaurants, and nightlife.

-The medina has been in place since the 9th century and is home to over 700 monuments.
+The Medina has been there since the 9th century and is home to over 700 monuments.

 The souk, or Arab marketplace, is full of booths lining the alleys the Medina, displaying sparkling jewels, colorful fabrics, and eye-catching knickknacks.
 Surrounding the Souk are mosques, ancient alleyways, art galleries, and restaurants.